Masala Chai (Indian Spiced Tea) Recipe

 Masala, on the other hand, means spices or spice blend.
 There are different types of masala, from garam masala to pav bhaji masala, and of course chai masala, which is what we are using today.

-The chai masala you will find in most Indian households varies.
+The chai you will find in most Indian households varies.
 Some prefer to roast and grind their own chai spices, whilst others will brew the chai with whole spices in it.

 The common spices in chai masala are cloves, cardamom, ginger, and peppercorns.
 You may also see ginger, star anise, fennel seeds, or nutmeg.